 It wouldn't even have to be a major disaster.
 In a country with freeways and belt routes strung from border-to-border and plagued with traffic congestion, it is always possible to be caught in a gridlock, maybe for hours at a time because of an accident or weather conditions.

-I remember the time we were returning to our home in Colorado Springs from Utah at Christmas time.
+I remember the time we were returning to our home in Colorado Springs at Christmas time.
 If you've ever been on I-70 heading towards Denver on a Sunday night in winter, you can guess what happened to us: major gridlock traffic!

 Since this was the first time we'd ever come this way on a Sunday night, we assumed there must be a really terrible accident up ahead.
 Wrong!
 It was just the skiers returning home from the ski resorts where they spent the weekend.